By Elysia Petras

 A friend and I took photos of a reconstructed cabin of Washington’s army in Valley Forge National Park.
 He shot the cabin on his iphone at an automatic setting and I shot the cabin on my DSLR Canon in manual mode, adjusting the shutter speed, ISO and fstop to the advised settings for photogrammetry.
 We learned that the differences in quality between cameras are far less important than proper overlap, and lighting conditions.
 While his model had slightly less detail and had more “baked” lighting than mine, the outcome was still very impressive.
 With a smartphone, capturing photos capable of making highly detailed models is truly possible, thus democratizing access to 3D model building.
 We returned to the park a second time to learn more about the history of the site, our interest having been piqued during the photo experiment.

-October came and I accepted that it may be longer than anticipated before I could physically be in Anguilla, so I reached out to one of the directors of Anguilla’s National Trust, asking if they would have the time to help me with the photogrammetry component of my project.
-After receiving word that they would be interested in helping, I recorded myself going through a powerpoint in which I summarized my experience in photogrammetry best practices.
-I emailed the tutorial and am in the process of setting up a zoom call with the agency.
-I am glad that the response so far seems excited by the project.
+As the year went on I accepted that it may be longer than anticipated before I could physically be in Anguilla, so I reached out to some contacts in Anguilla such as the Anguilla Archaeological and Historical Society and Anguilla’s National Trust, asking if they would have the time to help me with the photogrammetry component of my project.
+After receiving word that they would be interested in helping, I developed a powerpoint in which I summarized my experience in photogrammetry best practices.

-While this isn’t the community that I had envisioned working with at the start of my project, the National Trust is an agency that creates community.
+While this isn’t the community that I had envisioned working with at the start of my project, the Anguillan Archaeological and Historical Society and the National Trust are both agencies that creates community.
 I participate in Trust events summer of 2019 tagging sea turtles and going on a 5+ mile nature walk in the wee hours of the morning.
 During these activities I met government officials, locals with an interest in nature and the outdoors, and various expats.
 Agbe-Davies explores the definition of community for archaeological sites, arguing that the concept of community is theoretically weak.
 She cautions against work that essentializes communities (community defined as genetic descendants) and promotes an expanded definition of community to include multiple groups with different relationships to site and its history (Agbe-Davies 2010).
 To Agbe-Davies, community is a process rather than an essential category, and archaeologists need to consider how they fit into existing networks.
-Rather than going out to find or create a community around my project, I am working with an agency, already a solid part of my network, that feels like an appropriate partner for collaboration from afar.
+Rather than going out to find or create a community around my project, I am working with connections that are already a solid part of my network.

 Atalay emphasizes that community engagement in archaeology must go beyond participation in fieldwork, as true collaboration includes community in both the planning phase and interpretation of the project (Atalay 2012).
 I plan to design a website for the archaeological project.
 I am interested in heritage websites as dynamic, decolonized spaces inviting multivocality in knowledge production.
 I plan to design a site that, beyond hosting the 3D models and site interpretation, allows discussion forums where community members can submit their own research questions and interests related to Anguillan history.
 Agbe-Davies writes that community archaeology’s true potential lies in creating spaces for discussions about the past (Agbe-Davies 2011), and this is exactly what I am hoping to accomplish with the website.